NBrisbon/Silmarillion-NLP/README.md

 <img src="Images/VADER_full.png" width="900" height="700">

 Now, let's look at the same graph without the *Neutral* line and zoomed in to the rest.
 The graph shows the *Positive* sentiment is higher than the *Negative* at first, then they both tend to overlap a bit in the middle before *Negative* increases and remains over *Positive* until both essentially converge at the very end of the book.
-The *Composite* score shows a general negative linear trend throughout the book, with a slight rally at the end.
+The *Compound* score shows a general negative linear trend throughout the book, with a slight rally at the end.
 The results seem fairly accurate.
-For example, consider the surge in the *Composite* score at *Of the Coming of the Elves and the Captivity of Melkor* and then the sudden drop after *Of Feanor and the Unchaining of Melkor*, which continues until the books lowest point during *Of the Darkening of Valinor*.
+For example, consider the surge in the *Compound* score at *Of the Coming of the Elves and the Captivity of Melkor* and then the sudden drop after *Of Feanor and the Unchaining of Melkor*, which continues until the books lowest point during *Of the Darkening of Valinor*.
 If you've read the book, you know that Melkor is the major antagonist and, as a sort of fallen angel figure, is the source of all the misery throughout.

 <img src="Images/VADER_zoom.png" width="900" height="700">

-Here is another visualization of only the *Composite* score with added rankings of *Positive* (>.05), *Negative* (-.05 to .05), and *Neutral* (<.05) for each chapter.
+Here is another visualization of only the *Compound* score with added rankings of *Positive* (>.05), *Negative* (-.05 to .05), and *Neutral* (<.05) for each chapter.

 <img src="Images/VADER_compound.png" width="900" height="700">